Oghma-Infinium/Vagabond/README.md

  - This error means you failed to follow the readme.
 Go back to the [game language](#game-language) section and set your game language to English.

 ## Post-Installation and Optional Setup

+### Verify Install

+Due to size of the list, the chance of Wabbajack creating corrupted files is higher than usual.
+This can cause random crashes.
+It is recommended to follow the steps in [This guide](https://github.com/Oghma-Infinium/Modding-Guides/blob/main/tutorials/Verifying%20your%20Modlist%20Install.md) right after install to verify your Vagabond install clean.
+If your install has corrupted files delete "mods" folder inside your Vagabond install and run Wabbajack installer for Vagabond again.

 ### Game Folder